NetworkFlux/FdF/README.md

 # -- FdF (Fil de Fer) --
 ## Usage (mac only) -- 👈

-During compilation you will see some warnings, just ignore them it comes from the MiniLibX.
+During compilation, you will see some warnings, just ignore them, it comes from the MiniLibX.

 Press ESC to leave.